Home Reading Tips

 Reading Eggs offers students a suite of instructional materials in an engaging and rich learning environment.
 Each lesson is presented in the same structure: an introductory instructional animation, followed by a series of activities that build word knowledge and automaticity.
 The student then gets to progress to the reading of a new book, which could either be an alphabet book, a story or a nonfiction title.
 This structure highlights the importance of reading extended meaningful text.

-The Reading Eggs program provides exceptional reading activities that kids can do either at school or at home.
+The Reading Eggs programme provides exceptional reading activities that kids can do either at school or at home.
 Reading Eggs is committed to home reading and encourages parental involvement.
 Parental involvement improves student learning outcomes and achievement.
 Reading Eggs provides continual feedback to parents about their child’s progress, which makes it easy for parents to be involved.

 Reading Eggs is an absolutely fantastic reading resource!
 Students jump at the chance to read with Reggie and his friends on a daily basis.
 With the availability of home access, Reading Eggs provides a new and exciting twist on the concept of home reading.
 Reading Eggs is the whole package!
 Valerie McKelvie, Matong PS